kubernetes-sigs/krew/site/content/docs/developer-guide/develop/best-practices.md

 {{< toc >}}

-This guide lists practices to use while developing `kubectl` plugins.
-Before submitting your plugin to Krew, please review these
+This guide describes practices to use when developing `kubectl` plugins.
+Before submitting your plugin to Krew, please review these practices.

-While Krew project does not enforce any strict guidelines about how a plugin works, using some of these practices can help your plugin work for more users and behave more predictably.
+While the Krew project team does not strictly enforce guidelines about how a plugin works, abiding by these practices can help your plugin work for more users and behave more predictably.

 ## Choosing a language